Earn College Credit on the RRCC Campus

 Signing up for Concurrent Enrollment is easy:

-Complete the Concurrent Enrollment Agreement with your high school counselor and parents.
+• Complete the Concurrent Enrollment Agreement with your high school counselor and parents.
+Your high school or school district will provide you with this form.

-Read and sign the Student Financial Responsibility Agreement with a parent.
+• Review and sign the Student Financial Responsibilty Agreement with a parent.
 Students under 18 years old must include a parent signature and social security number.

-Click here to download the Student Finanical Responsibility Agreement form.
+Click here to download the Student Finanical Responsibility Agreement form.pdf

 Complete the free Red Rocks Community College and College Opportunity Fund Applications.